IBM-Bluemix-Docs/third-party/service-platform.md

 * **resource_group_crn**: Returns the resource group that includes the service instance.
 For more details, see [Managing resource groups](/docs/account?topic=account-rgs).

    You typically aren't concerned with the `resource_group_crn` except in unique circumstances.
-Consult your IBM representative on your use case before you use that field.
+Consult your {{site.data.keyword.Bluemix_notm}} representative on your use case before you use that field.
    {: note}